APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 6"

-    Write a function to group an array of hotel bookings by floor.
+    Write a function to group an array of hotel bookings by floor (the fourth column), returning one matrix per floor, in order of first appearance.

     ```apl
-          bookings
+          bookings2
     ┌─────────┬──────────┬───┬─┐
     │Jari N.  │2024-12-01│427│4│
     ├─────────┼──────────┼───┼─┤